JardaniWorld/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This C script executes to fill out memory space with a constant byte
+This C code executes to coopye one memory into another